Chilies, potatoes, sweet peppers and tomatoes over toast with tossed greens. Plan this hearty meal well ahead of time for best results.

 Step 3: Preheat the oven to 350°F.

 Step 4: Pour the oil into a Dutch oven or large, deep, ovenproof frying pan.
 Add the potatoes, forming one overlapping layer.
 Put the fish fillets on top of the potatoes in a single layer.
-Layer the tomatoes, and then the sweet peppers and chile, on top of the fish.
+Layer the tomatoes, and then the sweet peppers and chili, on top of the fish.
 Finally, lay the bacon on top of it all, covering the vegetables as much as possible.
 Put the pot in the oven to bake, uncovered, for 40 minutes, or until the fish is fragrant and the potatoes are soft.

 Step 5: While the fish cooks, put the onion in the pan you cooked the bacon in with the leftover grease.
-Cook over low heat for 30 minutes or until the onion is soft and golden in color.
+Cook over low heat for 30 minutes or until the onion is soft and golden in colour.

 Step 6: Toast the bread until crisp and spread generously with butter.
 Set the pieces of toast, cut in half if necessary, in shallow soup bowls.
 When the fish is done, cover the bacon with the onion and sprinkle the herbs over the top.
 Use a ladle or large spoon to portion the fish, vegetables, bacon, onions, and broth over the bread.
 You can now eat.